Types of evidence and where to find it

 Good quantitative evidence is usually not as rich as good qualitative evidence.
 But, if it's collected and analysed correctly, it can be statistically valid, and this can give you greater confidence that is both true and generalisable.

-So, where do you find this evidence?
+So, where do you find the evidence to use in your strategic planning?

 You can find evidence in many places: